lauslim12-old/minio-codespaces/README.md

 After researching multiple times, it seems that this is the expected behavior.
 S3 storages are supposed to be deployed in a dedicated endpoint, taking example from AWS, GCP, and DigitalOcean respectively (`s3.amazonaws.com`, `storage.googleapis.com`, and `<SPACE_NAME>.<REGION>.digitaloceanspaces.com`).
 We connect our API/app to that endpoint, and that endpoint is solely used as an S3 compatible storage in production.
 When we deploy our S3 storages like that (or in `localhost`), we would not have any problem with presigned URLs (as they will not aim at our `localhost` anymore, thus not causing any problems when we need to generate presigned URLs).

+It also seems that `aws-sdk-go` and `minio-go` creates their presigned URL based on the passed endpoint in the S3 session object.
+If the endpoint URL is `localhost:9000` then the presigned URL will start with `localhost:9000`, and so on and so forth.

 To reiterate, if you attempt to access the URL while running this project locally, it will work just fine and as expected.

 ## Credentials